 In general, the Basel III Capital Rules allow a covered institution to hold capital against the portion of securitization exposures where the risk has been retained.
 If a covered institution consolidates the underlying assets, then it should hold capital for the entire risk associated with the underlying assets.
 This applies even if a portion of the risk may have been economically transferred to other investors.
-Accordingly, we hold capital for the entire portion of the underlying assets of our card and auto securitizations as we consolidate the underlying assets.
-This should be considered when comparing the information in this Report with the securitization information reported pursuant to U.S. GAAP in "Note 5-Variable Interest Entities and Securitizations" in our 2020 Form 10-K, which includes consolidated securitizations.
+Accordingly, we hold capital for the entire portion of the underlying assets of our card and auto securitizations as we consolidate the underlying assets, and therefore do not consider them securitizations for regulatory capital purposes.
+This should be considered when comparing the information in this Report with the securitization information reported pursuant to U.S. GAAP in "Note 5-Variable Interest Entities and Securitizations" in our Q2 2021 Form 10-Q, which includes consolidated securitizations.